 Off to a Good Start

 Start zinnias indoors from seeds four to six weeks before your last frost date, or direct-sow zinnia seeds in the garden after the danger of frost is gone.
-It's important to give plants enough space to grow without crowding, so thin seedlings to allow about 6 to 12 inches depending on height.
+It's important to give plants enough space to grow without crowding, so thin seedlings to allow about 6 to 12 inches depending on species and mature height.

 To ensure season-long flowers, sow more seed every two or three weeks until early summer.
 New plants will produce healthy flower buds when the first plants are beginning to slow their growth and shut down flower production as fall approaches.